 In the case of iced coffee, using instant coffee powder doesn’t lead to a very huge difference.
 If all you want is a simple and quick coffee drink, instant coffee works just as effectively as the ground option.

-The difference between an iced latte and iced coffee boils down to the milk content.
+The difference between an iced latte and iced coffee boils down to the milk content and whether dripped coffee or espresso is used as the base.
 Iced coffee is your ordinary cup of coffee that has been poured over ice.
 However, it can be sweetened (using sugar) or flavored by adding a little bit of milk on top.

 On the contrary, an iced latte is a blend of an espresso shot and chilled milk.
 So while you can forego using milk in iced coffee, it’s a core ingredient when making an iced latte.